Recently, “democratic” candidate for governor Jim Justice has been pushing a ridiculous pledge on some democrats running

-Anyone suggesting coal helps WV—with profits privatized while costs are socialized on regular people—is a liar, or has been deluded by a liar hoping to pocket your health and your opportunities in the form of cash.
+Anyone suggesting coal helps WV the way we’re currently doing it—with profits privatized while costs are socialized on regular people—is a liar, or has been deluded by a liar hoping to pocket your health and your opportunities in the form of cash.

 So, here’s the thing to remember about political pledges: They aren’t pieces of legislation that must be voted upon as-is, without making revisions.
 It’s not like a hard choice to vote for or against a bill that contains both good and bad parts.

 And this particular pledge is not a promise; it’s a tragic threat.

 There’s ZERO reason to sign a pledge promising to keep any of these costs on regular West Virginians.
 We’re tired of carrying the robber barons; they should pay their own way.

 Instead, sign an anti-corruption pledge.
 Or make your own promises that contain only the things you believe in.
-You needn’t commit to courses of action you know will be patently harmful to 99% of your constituents, and which don’t take real action to help miners in the long term.
+You needn’t commit to courses of action that don’t actually help miners and mining communities in the long term.

 And for Democratic candidates in particular, it goes against our resolution to end MTR, one of the most tear-jerking moments at our state convention:

 And it goes against our platform, which specifically recognizes the danger of climate change.

-Anyone, of either party, who signs this pledge should have their judgment and values called into question.
+Anyone, of either party, who signs Justice’s Coal Con should have their judgment and values called into question.
 If we want to save this state, we have to be honest about the challenges we face.

 The challenge for West Virginia is to find a way to uplift miners and mining communities, that have borne so much of the costs for the rest of us.